MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsRecordingRollOutPolicy.md

 The Get-CsTeamsRecordingRollOutPolicy cmdlet enables you to return information about all the CsTeamsRecordingRollOutPolicy that have been configured for use in your organization.

+This command is available from Teams powershell module 6.1.1-preview and above.

 ## EXAMPLES

 ### Example 1